EtienneCmb/visbrain/docs/introduction.rst

 Quick description
 -----------------

 Visbrain is an open-source `Python 3 <https://www.python.org/>`_ package, distributed under the 3-Clause BSD license and is dedicated to brain signals visualization.

-Visbrain is under heavy development and many functionalities are frequently added to the package, such as bug fixing, documentation improvements etc.
+It is under heavy development and many functionalities are frequently added to the package, such as bug fixing, documentation improvements etc.

 Visbrain use VisPy to render graphics.
 Taken from their website :